User Account API Basics

 Tip

+Use User_PATCH_ById.[java|sh] or User_PUT_ById.[java|sh] to activate or deactivate a user by changing the status field to Active or Inactive.
 To change the status of a user with a workflow active, you must use the headless-admin-workflow API instead.
 Find usage details in the API Explorer.

 Delete a User

-Delete an existing User with the following cURL and Java commands.
-Note, replace 1234 with your User’s ID.
+Delete an existing user with the following cURL and Java commands.
+Note, replace 1234 with your user’s ID.

 User_DELETE_ById.sh